gvwilson/sensibleadventures/iffy/iffy.md

 Two more Marines pushed through the crowd, sidekick drones whining faintly over their heads.
 One of them pointed at the sergeant's stripes on his sleeve.
-"Are you able to see these, citizen?" he demanded.
+"Do you see these, citizen?" he demanded.
 "These indicate that I have been allocated sufficient authority to direct action as I think most consistent with regulations regarding general public safety.
 We will therefore proceed to inspect this site regardless of your wishes."